Prosecution rests in murder trial of ex-NFL star Hernandez

 Prosecutors say Hernandez, who played tight end for the New England Patriots, gunned down semi-pro football player Odin Lloyd in an industrial park near Hernandez’s house in North Attleborough, Massachusetts, before dawn on June 17, 2013.

-They called more than 120 witnesses to testify since the trial began in late January, including investigators and family members, and presented the jury with phone records, text messages, and surveillance video to bolster their case.
+They called more than 120 witnesses to testify since the trial began in late January, including investigators and family members, and presented the jury with transcripts of text messages, portions of phone calls, and surveillance video to bolster their case.

 On Thursday, Massachusetts medical examiner Dr. William Zane testified that Lloyd had six bullet wounds, including one in the back and two in the chest.
 He showed the jury the locations of the wounds by putting stickers on a mannequin.